-Under the current system, when a Japanese bank group acquires a foreign financial institution that owns a foreign subsidiary, the bank group, as a general principle, is required to sell such foreign subsidiary within five years after its acquisition if the business of such foreign subsidiary conflicts with the scope of business restrictions under the Banking Act.
-However, this principle will be changed and the application of the scope of business restrictions will be postponed for 10 years after its acquisition.
+Before the amendment, when a Japanese bank group acquired a foreign financial institution that owned a foreign subsidiary, the bank group, as a general principle, was required to sell such foreign subsidiary within five years after the acquisition if the business of such foreign subsidiary conflicted with the scope of business restrictions under the Banking Act.
+However, this principle has now been changed and the application of the scope of business restrictions has been extended to 10 years after the acquisition.
 Thereafter, if there is a need for competition in the foreign country, the bank group may hold the foreign subsidiary without any time limitation subject to the FSA's approval.

-The current system does not permit acquisitions of foreign leasing companies and moneylenders that are also engaged in general business but, under the 2021 prospective amendment, it will be possible to acquire these businesses, and the scope of business restrictions will be deferred for 10 years after their acquisition.
+Also, whereas under the previous system, banks were not allowed to acquire foreign leasing companies and moneylenders that were also engaged in general business, with the 2021 amendment, banks are now permitted to acquire these businesses, and the scope of business restrictions has been extended to 10 years after the acquisition.
 Thereafter, if there is a need for competition in the foreign country, a Japanese bank group may own such foreign leasing companies and moneylenders without any time limitation subject to the FSA's approval.